-Bluetooth[®] is an industry standard for the wireless networking of electronic devices over short distances of up to 10 metres.
+Bluetooth[®] is an industry standard for the wireless networking of electronic devices over short distances of up to roughly 33 feet.
 It allows mobile and stationary electronic devices to communicate wirelessly with each other, with Bluetooth[®] as the interface.

-When will Bluetooth[®] technology be available in my favourite model?
+When will Bluetooth[®] technology be available in my favorite model?

-Bluetooth[®] technology is already available in all Porsche models.
-You just need to order the mobile phone preparation option or the telephone module11 (for PCM only).
+Bluetooth[®] technology is already available in all Porsche models; simply order the mobile phone preparation option or the telephone module1) (for PCM only).